websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

    unzip liferay-t5p9.zip
    ```

-1. Use the cURL script to add a new account to your Site.
+2. Use the cURL script to add a new account to your Instance.
 On the command line, navigate to the `curl` folder.
-Execute the `Account_POST_ToInstance.sh` script with your site ID as a parameter.
+Execute the `Account_POST_ToInstance.sh` script.

     ```bash
     ./Account_POST_ToInstance.sh